What are you searching for?

 Clifton Gardens in Mosman is a beautiful harbour beach

 Located in Mosman, this is the perfect spot to explore in the Summer months.
-There’s a small, sheltered beach with an area marked out with a protective shark net for a nice and safe swim.
+There’s a small, sheltered beach with an area marked off by a protective shark net for a safe swim.
 There’s also plenty more to do around the area.
-Kids can enjoy the shaded, fenced playground that is set on sand (like a beach of its own), with an off-leash dog park off to the side.
+Kids can enjoy the shaded, fenced playground set on sand (like a beach of its own), with an off-leash dog park to the side.
 Great for a day out.
-Check out our review here.
+Check out our review here.Β

 3. MacCallum Seawater Pool, Cremorne Point